xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 Figure 4.12: Top-down parse for $\textbf{id} + \textbf{id} * \textbf{id}$

-For example, consider the top-down parse in Fig. 4.12, which constructs a tree with two nodes labeled $E’$.
-At the first $E’$ node (in preorder), the production $E’ \to +T E’$ is chosen; at the second $E’$ node, the production $E’ \to \epsilon$ is chosen.
-A predictive parser can choose between $E’$-productions by looking at the next input symbol.
+For example, consider the top-down parse in Fig. 4.12, which constructs a tree with two nodes labeled $E'$.
+At the first $E'$ node (in preorder), the production $E' \to +T E'$ is chosen; at the second $E'$ node, the production $E' \to \epsilon$ is chosen.
+A predictive parser can choose between $E'$-productions by looking at the next input symbol.

 The class of grammars for which we can construct predictive parsers looking $k$ symbols ahead in the input is sometimes called the *LL(k)*​ class.
 We discuss the *LL(1)*​ class in Section 4.4.3, but introduce certain computations, called FIRST and FOLLOW, in a preliminary Section 4.4.2.
 From the FIRST and FOLLOW sets for a grammar, we shall construct “predictive parsing tables,” which make explicit the choice of production during top-down parsing.
 These sets are also useful during bottom-up parsing, as we shall see.